 The second concept is the Item Stack, or Item Instance.
 Item Instancing can get very heavy with a lot of data, and Arc Inventory takes care to make each item as light as possible, while still being extendable.
-To achieve this, Arc Inventory creates two concepts for storing item data, the Stack and the Definition.
-The Item Stack is the per-instance data, and only data that is necissary is included in it.
-The Item Definition is the static data that doesn't change across instances, like the abilities an item grants or it's mesh.
+To achieve this, Arc Inventory splits item data into

 Item Stacks are derived directly from UObject, and are replicated inline with the inventory (or other replicated actor who owns the stack).
-Item Stacks are extremely thin, and only replicate and contain necissary information for the instance of the object.
-The contain the full representation of an item, including the item definition
+Item Stacks are as thin as possible, containing the Item Definition, any Dynamic Item Fragments, and the list of Stat Tags.

-Internally, Item Stacks are duplicated or moved around, so a pointer to an item stack may expire when transfering items across inventories.
-This is to help better support replication, but does mean that it's required to discard pointers to items when transfering item stacks or merging them.
+Internally, Item Stacks are duplicated or moved around, so a pointer to an item stack may expire when transferring items across inventories.
+This is to help better support replication, but does mean that it's required to discard pointers to items when transferring item stacks or merging them.

 Sub Item Stacks